ucrdrk/github_workshop/README.md

 # GitHub Workshop

-Repo for GitHub Workshops activities
+Repo for GitHub Workshop activities

 ## Getting the Repository

-GitHub protects outside programmers from changing files under the control of a programmer, even if the repository is public.
-Therefore, in order to protect the original code and still allow the posibility of changes from outside collaborators, we will use the fork feature of GitHub for this workshop activity.
+GitHub protects outside programmers from changing files under the control of another programmer, even if the repository is public.
+Therefore, to protect the original code while still allowing changes from outside collaborators, we will use GitHub’s **fork** feature for this workshop activity.

-So the first step will be to fork the GitHub Workshop repository.
-Go to the repository at https://github.com/ucrdrk/github-workshop.
-In the upper right-head side between Watch adn Star, you will find Fork.
-Select the down arrow and then select "Create New Fork".
-On the next page your will see different fields that can be changed to create the fork.
-Just accept all the default values and click "Create Fork" at the bottom.
+The first step is to fork the GitHub Workshop repository.
+Go to the repository at [https://github.com/ucrdrk/github-workshop](https://github.com/ucrdrk/github-workshop).
+In the upper right-hand side between **Watch** and **Star**, you will find **Fork**.
+Select the down arrow, then select “Create New Fork.”
+On the next page, you will see several fields that can be changed to create the fork.
+Just accept all the default values and click **Create Fork** at the bottom.

-You have now created a new repository that you own, that is an exact copy of the original.
+You have now created a new repository that you own, which is an exact copy of the original.
 The next step is to clone this forked repository to your local computer.

 To clone the forked repository, type the following command into your shell: